mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

 exception instead of falling in `object` mode.
 This decorator does not need any type hints.

-If you want to remove the compilation time, you can either use `cache` flag or you can provide the signature of the function inside the decorator.
+If you want to remove the compilation time when first calling the function, you can either:

+- Use `cache` flag or you can
+- Provide the signature of the function inside the decorator.
+Note that the compilation will happen when the module is imported, but on the first call of the function.
 In order to do this, check the examples from `@vectorize` below.

 #### Auto-parallelizing code